 In this post we will

 Here I will demonstrate how to measure and tie in tailing material from a hen neck or a soft hackle skin.
 This tailing material is used in my Isonychia Soft Hackle pattern found here.

-If you are following from our PHWFF New City Group this was one of the patterns we tied on July 27th, 2016 and a step by step can be found there.
+If you are following from our PHWFF New City Group, this was one of the patterns we tied on July 27th, 2016 and a step by step can be found there.

-I like to grab one that looks a little mangled (in other words i may not use it for wrapping as a collar since its all beat up, but it will be perfect for a tail) or one from the back side of the cape since the fibers are longer.
+When I am tying in soft hackle material for tailing I like to choose a feather that looks a little beat up.
+(In other words I may not use it for wrapping as a collar since its all beat up, but it will be perfect for a tail) Sometimes I will even select one from the back side of the cape since the fibers are longer.

 Tying in your tailing